 |Supervisor||Joy Alexander (Supervisor) & Ronald Smith (Supervisor)|

-Children with dyslexia - their experiences in specialised dyslexic and mainstream settings
+- specialised dyslexic settings